-The best first stop in Kingman is The Powerhouse (120 W. Andy Devine Ave., 928/753-9889, $4), a hulking old power plant that’s been inventively reused to house a very good Route 66 museum, with galleries full of enough old cars, postcards, and mementos to occupy you for an hour or more.
+The best first stop in Kingman is The Powerhouse Visitor Center (120 W. Andy Devine Ave., 928/753-9889, $4), a hulking old power plant that’s been inventively repurposed to house a good Route 66 museum, with galleries full of enough old cars, postcards, and mementos to occupy you for an hour or more.
 Best of the bunch is a nifty relief map of the entire path of Route 66 (the many mountain ranges make you realize why old cars needed so many service stations!).
 The displays do a good job of evoking and exploring the deep romance many Americans seem to feel for the old Mother Road.

-Be sure to contact the visitors center (928/753-6106) here to pick up a copy of the town’s very good Route 66 brochure.
-Then pop across Route 66 for a burger, some fries, and a milk shake at the very good Mr. D’z Route 66 Diner (105 E. Andy Devine Ave., 928/718- 0066), impossible to miss thanks to its bank of neon.
+Be sure to contact the visitors center (928/753-6106) here to pick up a copy of the town’s good Route 66 brochure.
+Then pop across Route 66 for a burger, some fries, and a milkshake at Mr. D’z Route 66 Diner (105 E. Andy Devine Ave., 928/718- 0066), impossible to miss thanks to its bank of neon.

-“To escape the summer heat, Kingmanites head east and south along a well-marked 14-mile road to Hualapai Mountain Park, where pines and firs cover the slopes of the 8,417-foot peak.
-Hiking trails wind through the wilderness, where there’s a campground and a few rustic cabins ($65-130) built by the Civilian Conservation Corps during the New Deal 1930s.
+To escape the summer heat, Kingmanites head east and south along a well-marked 13-mi (20.9-km) road to Hualapai Mountain Park, where pines and firs cover the slopes of the 8,417-t (2,566-m) peak.
+Hiking trails wind through the wilderness, where there’s a campground and a few rustic cabins ($70-150) built by the Civilian Conservation Corps during the New Deal 1930s.
 Contact the ranger station (928/757-0915) near the park entrance for detailed information or to make reservations.